PutinVladimir/wp-ffpc/readme.txt

 What's fixed:

 * some warning messages removed in case there's not a single backend installed when the plugin is activated
+* fixed issue of resetting settings when new version of defaults was released

 Under the hood: